Mutt and Jeff: Characters and story

 Augustus Mutt is a tall, dimwitted racetrack character—a fanatic horse-race gambler who is motivated by greed.
 Mutt has a wife, known only as Mrs. Mutt (Mutt always addressed her as "M'love"; Al Smith revealed in a Boston Globe newspaper column that her first name was Ima – and conceded that he did not use it often because it was not a complimentary name).
 The Mutts's son was named Cicero.
 Mutt first encountered the half-pint Jeff, an inmate of an insane asylum who shares his passion for horse racing, in 1908.
 They appeared in more strips together until the strip abandoned the horse-race theme to concentrate on Mutt's other outlandish, get-rich-quick schemes.
 Jeff usually served as a (sometimes unwilling) partner.
 Jeff was short, bald as a billiard ball, and had mutton chop sideburns.
 He has no last name, stating his name is "just Jeff—first and last and always it's Jeff".
 However, at one point late in the strip's life, he is identified in the address of a cablegram as "Othello Jeff".
 He has a twin brother named Julius.
 They look so much alike that Jeff, who cannot afford to have a portrait painted, sits for Julius, who is too busy to pose.
 Rarely does Jeff change from his habitual outfit of top hat and suit with wing collar shirt.
 Friends of Mutt and Jeff have included Gus Geevem, Joe Spivis, and the English Sir Sidney.
-Characteristic lines and catchphrases that appeared often during the run of the strip included "Nix, Mutt, nix!", "For the love of Mike!" and "Oowah!"
+Characteristic lines and catchphrases that appeared often during the run of the strip included "Nix, Mutt, nix!" & "For the love of Mike!"

 The original inspiration for the character of "Jeff" was Jacques "Jakie" Fehr, a tiny irascible Swiss-born shopkeeper in the village of Occidental, California.
 One summer day in 1908, Fisher, a member of San Francisco's Bohemian Club, was riding the North Pacific Coast narrow gauge railway passenger train northbound to the Bohemian Grove, the club's summer campsite.
 During a stop in Occidental, Fisher disembarked in order to stretch his legs and observed the diminutive walrus-moustached Fehr in heated altercation with the tall and lanky "candy butcher", who sold refreshments on the train and also distributed newspapers to shops in towns along the train route.
 The comic potential in this scene prompted Fisher to add the character of Jeff to his A. Mutt comic strip, with great success.